Skip to main content

 4. JavaScript

 Each language is designed for specific applications spanning from web creation to data analysis.
-A comprehensive understanding of data structures—such as:
+A comprehensive understanding of —such as:

 • Arrays